callmeartan/callmeartan/README.md

 Full-stack engineer and digital solutions architect.
 I handle the whole product lifecycle — brand and prototype through web, mobile, e-commerce, automation, and the growth work that comes after launch.
 Founders get one partner instead of ten.

 > I've been fascinated by computers for as long as I can remember.
-Not as a career choice — the machine itself is just interesting.
-When something catches my attention I go all the way in, and the side effect is that I usually end up shipping it.
+Not as a career choice — the machine

-## Currently

-- Building **DevIO** — a local-first LLM client for iOS, so sensitive work never leaves the device
-- Shipping client products end to end with Next.js, Flutter, and Supabase
-- Poking at whatever I'm curious about this month.
-Compilers, robotics, a new database engine — hard to say
-- **Open to freelance work, collaborations, and long-term partnerships**

 ## Selected Work